alilleybrinker/alilleybrinker/README.md

 I blog about the [Rust programming language][rust] at [PossibleRust.com][poss].

-__I'm currently looking for Rust mentees as part of the [Awesome Rust Mentors][mentor] project!
-If you're interested in learning Rust and want help navigating the language and community, I'm happy to work with you!
-Check out my [Mentoring Page][mentoring_page] if you're interested!__

 - 🔭 I’m currently working on [adding FFI][ffi] to the core mechanisms in [Pact][pact].
 - 📫 How to reach me: [@alilleybrinker on Twitter][twitter]
 - 😄 Pronouns: he/him